Fear, Anxiety, Aggression

 prioritize a great relationship with your dog

-would love for your dog to be calmer so they can learn how to make good choices on their own
+understand that your dog needs to be calmer so they can make good choices on their own, as well as listen to you

 want to understand canine body language, to know how your dog is feeling

-are keen to actively participate in your dog’s learning journey, together
+are willing and able to actively participate in your dog’s learning journey, together

 are eager to learn kind and fun ways to help your dog become well-behaved and more connected